 Some tips to keep in mind to plan an affordable visit: Saturdays from 9am to 12pm are free all year round, Tuesdays are free all day during off-peak months (January, February, March, April, July, August, November, and December) and are also free from 9am to 12pm during the remaining peak months.
 Children under six are always admitted free.
-It’s a relatively affordable attraction anyway… Adults $6, Student and Seniors $3, and Children 6+ $2.
+It’s a relatively affordable attraction anyway: $8 for adults, $4 for students and $2 for children ages 6 and up.

 Visitors may travel to Wave Hill via the Metro North Hudson Line, the 1 or A trains, the Bx9 bus, the Bx7 bus, the Bx10 bus, or the BxM1 and BxM2 express buses.
 Wave Hill provides complimentary shuttle service to and from most of these mass transit options.
 Please visit Wave Hill’s website to view detailed transportation information.